How Do Stock Prices Work?

 The advent of modern stock markets ushered in an age of regulation and professionalisation that now ensures buyers and sellers can trust that their transactions will go through at fair prices and within a reasonable period of time.
 Today, there are many stock exchanges in the U.S. and throughout the world, many of which are linked together electronically.

 This means markets are more efficient and therefore more 'liquid'.
-We will talk more about why liquidity matters in a later blog.
+Market liquidity is incredibly important.

 In most developed countries, stock exchanges are self-regulatory organisations, non-governmental organisations that have the power to create and enforce regulations and standards set by financial regulators..
 The priority for stock exchanges is to protect investors through the establishment of rules that promote ethics and equality.

 The prices of shares on a stock market can be set in a number of ways, but most the most common way is through an auction process where buyers and sellers place bids and offers to buy or sell.
 A bid is the price at which somebody wishes to buy, and an offer (or ask) is the price at which somebody wishes to sell.

 When the bid and ask meet, a trade is executed